kellian-b/kubernetes/README.md

 <br>
 <b>Fist method: Changing the container's configuration</b><br>

-To have a fixed ip address on your container, you need to stop the container, then change its configuration :
+<p>To have a fixed ip address on your container, you need to stop the container, then change its configuration :

 	lxc stop mycontainer
 	lxc network attach lxdbr0 c1 eth0 eth0